greyblake/nutype/README.md

 * Extra validations for floats:
   * `is_number` / `is_finite` (aka not NaN, and not `Inifinity`)
 * Generate documentation automatically.
+* Intercept derive of DerefMut, AsMut, BorrowMut and print an explaining error message

 ### Done